vicsanga/Postre/README.md

 <h2 id="Installation">Local usage: How to install and run Postre on your computer</h2>

 This is the explanation to use Postre locally, using your device resources, without the need to depend on the web option availability.
-At the same time, you will be running Postre latest version.
+At the same time, you will also be running Postre latest version.

 <b>Eventhough you may not have computational skills, do not be afraid!.
 Postre installation is very easy.</b> On top of that, once Postre is installed, running and using it is as simple as any other desktop application.
 Thanks to its user friendly graphical interface.